everywall/everywall.github.io/docs/install/docker.md

       - "8080:8080"
 ```

-Other environment variables can be updated as to your preferences, with details on each variable listed in [Environment variables](environment-variables.md).
+Other environment variables can be updated as to your preferences, with details on each variable listed in [environment variables](environment-variables.md).

 ## Docker run